Chart Color Schemes

 Narre Warren South features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 88.6% of all households, consisting of 55.6% couples with children, 19.5% couples without children, and 12.7% single parent families.
-Non-family households comprise the remaining 11.4%, with lone person households at 10.0% and group households making up 1.4% of the total.
-The median household size is 3.4 people, which is larger than the Greater Melbourne average of 2.6.
+Family households make up 88.6% of all households, consisting of 55.6% couples with children, 19.5% couples without children, and 12.7% single parent families.
+Non-family households account for the remaining 11.4%, with lone person households at 10.0% and group households comprising 1.4%.
+The median household size is 3.4 people, larger than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households